WEKIT-ECS/MIRAGE-XR/README.md

 how to operate an ultrasound machine to obtain a healthcare diagnosis, or how to check and service a self-driving vehicle.

-The MIRAGE·XR SOLUTIONS are the flagship products of WEKIT ECS, developed in response to real market needs, in consultation with industry and relevant communities, and based on state of the art research.
-MIRAGE·XR SOLUTIONS offer an all-in-one XR framework that is flexible and customisable for a broad range of industry and sector needs.
+The MirageXR SOLUTIONS are the flagship products of WEKIT ECS, developed in response to real market needs, in consultation with industry and relevant communities, and based on state of the art research.
+MirageXR SOLUTIONS offer an all-in-one XR framework that is flexible and customisable for a broad range of industry and sector needs.

-The MirageXR COMMUNITY EDITION (CE) is the is the B2B Open Source solution of the MIRAGE·XR platform.
+The MirageXR COMMUNITY EDITION (CE) is the is the B2B Open Source solution of the MirageXR platform.
 This reference implementation of an XR training system for complex work environments is offered ‘as is’ for the XR developer community to use, update, and further develop.